truenas/documentation/content/CORE/Solutions/Integrations/Containers.md

 --set controller.rbac.openshift.privileged=true
 ```

-## Multiple Deployments
+### Multiple Deployments

 You can install multiple deployments of each or any driver.
-This requires:
+This will need:

 - a new helm release name for each deployment
 - a unique `csiDriver.name` in the values file
-- unique names for the storage classes (per cluster)
+- a unique name for each storage class (per cluster)
 - a unique parent dataset (don't try to use the same parent across deployments or clusters)

-# Snapshot Support
+### Snapshot Support

 Install beta (v1.17+) CRDs (once per cluster):